astampoulis/makam-paper-funpearl/makamcode/02-binding-forms.md

 that, but I wonder if there's a way to have a more accurate representation for `letrec` that requires that to be the case?

 ADVISOR.
 Funny you should ask that...
-Let me tell you something surprising.
+Let me tell you a story.